 The law says that local authorities must take a ‘whole family’ approach to assessing and supporting adults, so that young carers’ needs are identified when undertaking an adult or adult carer’s needs assessment.
 Importantly, the law also says that local authorities should ensure that adult and children’s social care services work together to ensure assessments are effective.

 The responsibilities of young carers can vary a great deal.
-A young carer may be eligible for support, even if it they do not consider that do not do a great deal of caring.
+A young carer may be eligible for support, even if they do not consider they do a great deal of caring.

 There is almost certainly a local organisation in your area providing support to young carers, whether that is emotional support, leisure activities or support in schools.
 There is also a wealth of online communities, forums, chat rooms and social media support for young carers.

 YACbook is a part of Carer Support Wiltshire, but has a whole website and community aimed at any Young Adult Carer.